JoachimGoedhart/DotBlot-analysis/README.md

 -	Out_dir = folder where all the output files are going to end up (registered images in grayscale, and long format tables with grey values)

 To give the right directions, go on the three dots next to the folder of interest and click on “Copy path”, then past this in the right correspondent directory.
-## Load Data
-Here we load the required data from the correspondent directory:
--	The first mask is going to be the one used to get values out of every labeled dot.
--	The second one is used to register the images to the Reference Spots only
--	The Table consists of the list of conditions of each Human Chemokine Array coordinates taken from the protocol.

 ## Registration
-This loop will access the TIF files folder and consequently register, quantify, and design output tables for each file.
+This loop will access the TIF files folder and consequently register, quantify, and design output tables for each one of the files.
+"Run" the code and check the output down below.
+Note that CSV files and overlays of the dotblot with the mask will be saved in the directory that you specified as ’out_dir’.